New Economic Policy: Beginnings

 In November 1917, the Bolsheviks seized control of key centres in Russia.
 This led to the Russian Civil War of 1917–1922, which pitted the Bolsheviks and their allies against the Whites and other counter-revolutionary forces.
-During this period the Bolsheviks attempted to administrate Russia's economy purely by decree, a policy of the War Communism.
+During this period the Bolsheviks attempted to administer Russia's economy purely by decree, a policy of the War Communism.
 Farmers and factory workers were ordered to produce, and food and goods were seized and issued by decree.
 While this policy enabled the Bolshevik regime to overcome some initial difficulties, it soon caused economic disruptions and hardships.
 Producers who were not directly compensated for their labor often stopped working, leading to widespread shortages.
 Combined with the devastation of the war, these were major hardships for the Russian people and diminished popular support for the Bolsheviks.

 At the end of the Civil War, the Bolsheviks controlled Russian cities, but 80% of the Russian population were peasants.
 Although almost all the fighting had occurred outside urban areas, urban populations decreased substantially.
 The war disrupted transportation (especially railroads), and basic public services.
 Infectious diseases thrived, especially typhus.
 Shipments of food and fuel by railroad and by water dramatically decreased.
 City residents first experienced a shortage of heating oil, then coal, until they resorted to wood.
 Populations in northern towns (excluding capital cities) declined an average of 24%.
 Northern towns received less food than towns in the agricultural south.
 Petrograd alone lost 850,000 people, half of the urban population decline during the Civil War.
 Hunger and poor conditions drove residents out of cities.
 Workers migrated south to get peasants' surpluses.
 Recent migrants to cities left because they still had ties to villages.